-HIS 4320 Foreign Policy History of the United States Influence of foreign policy on past and present life of the United States; emphasis on the nation as a world power, taking into account the viewpoints of the international community of nations.
+HIS 4320 Foreign Policy History of the United States 3 s.h.
+Influence of foreign policy on past and present life of the United States; emphasis on the nation as a world power, taking into account the viewpoints of the international community of nations.

-HIS 4520 Economic and Business History of the United States
+HIS 4520 Economic and Business History of the United States 3 s.h.